How to Keep Up With Your Creative Hobbies While You Travel

 There are a number of other great brainstorming apps that will get you think with a little bit less of a writing focus.
 Brainsparker, for example, comes with a number of different creative-thinking prompts that can be used for writing or just to get you thinking creatively.
 And you can purchase more packs of different cards to keep you thinking.

-The Creative Whack Pack (iOS, $1.99) and IDEO Method Cards (iOS, freemium) are both popular brainstorming tools that have been ported to iOS and that will help you start thinking creatively about any problem you like.
-And Unstuck‘s “digital coach” (iOS, free) will help you work through any difficulty you’re having in your creative process, no matter your preferred medium.
+The Creative Whack Pack (iOS, $1.99) is a popular brainstorming tool that has been ported to iOS and that will help you start thinking creatively about any problem you like.
+And Unstuck’s “digital coach” (iOS, free) will help you work through any difficulty you’re having in your creative process, no matter your preferred medium.

 How Do You Stay Creative on the Go?